nkhine/iTools-Documentation/itools/xapian.rst

     >>> today = date.today()
     >>> last_week = today - timedelta(7)
     >>>
-    >>> last_week = last_week.strftime('%Y-%m-%d')
     >>> query = RangeQuery('mtime', last_week, None)

-Note that since we don't have a field type for dates, we have to transform the date values to strings (the field type used would be :class:`KeywordField`).
+Note that we directly send a :obj:`datetime` object to the :class:`RangeQuery`.

-To perform a :class:`RangeQuery` on a field, this one had to be declared *stored*.
+To perform a :class:`RangeQuery` or a :class:`StartQuery` on a field, this one had to be declared *stored*.

 Boolean Queries